The Lord of the Rings: The Return of the King (The Complete Recordings)

 Powell

 Robots: (John Powell) With its almost-too-human representation of a world made up entirely of robots, the film Robots offers a heartwarming story of dreams and inventions while also laying a heavy dose of animated eye candy on the viewer.
-From the same inventors of 2002's Ice Age, the story of Robots follows the journey of a creative, promising young robot (who, in customary fashion, kind of looks like his performing voice, Ewan McGregor) to the big city, where he encounters a host of wild mechanical characters and fights an idealistic battle against a big robot corporation.
-With Pixar throwing its finest complexities at you in the grand scope that fits the IMAX screens on which Robots was released in part in 2005, the cinematography is balanced by wacky details such as robotic farts, a reminder that we're still in the kiddie genre here.
-Additionally, the film Robots is living proof that there's ample work in Hollywood for composers talented in the orchestral slapstick department of writing.
-This style of fully-orchestral mayhem has always been considered a difficult task to conquer for any composer, and yet the resurgence of its demand on the big screen since the late 1990's has allowed a whole slew of composers to display their more-than-adequate talents in the area.
-David Newman, Ed Shearmur, Michael Giacchino, Harry Gregson-Williams, and John Powell have all excelled at whipping up a frenzy of light-hearted spirit from an ensemble, and for John Powell in particular, his journeys in the sort of comedy composition have led from his well known collaborations with Gregson-Williams (Antz, Chicken Run, and Shrek) to his more recent solo efforts (The Adventures of Pluto Nash and now Robots).
+From the same inventors of 2002's Ice Age, the story of Robots follows the journey of a creative, promising young robot (who, in customary fashion, kind of looks like his performing voice, Ewan McGregor) to the big city, where he encounters a host of wild mechanical characters and fights an idealistic battle against a big robot corporation (to fulfill, of course, the ideology of the filmmakers).
+With Pixar throwing its finest complexities at audiences in the grand scope that fits the IMAX screens on which Robots was released in part in 2005, the sophisticated cinematography is countered by wacky details such as robotic farts, a reminder of the movie's target audience.
+Additionally, Robots is living proof that there's ample work in Hollywood for composers talented in the orchestral slapstick department of writing.
+This style of cartoonish symphonic mayhem has always been considered a difficult task to conquer for any composer, and yet the resurgence of its demand on the big screen since the late 1990's has allowed a whole slew of composers to display their more-than-adequate talents in the area.
+David Newman, Ed Shearmur, Michael Giacchino, Harry Gregson-Williams, and John Powell have all excelled at whipping up a frenzy of light-hearted spirit from an ensemble, and for Powell in particular, his journeys in this sort of comedy composition have extended from his well known collaborations with Gregson-Williams (Antz, Chicken Run, and Shrek) to his subsequent solo efforts (The Adventures of Pluto Nash and now Robots).
+All composers in this genre owe some foundation for their music to vintage cartoon masters Carl Stalling and Raymond Scott, but Powell in particular has found his own niche within this general style by wildly infusing other genres of music into the mix.

 (View results for all titles)